PLANNING THE BEST CHRISTMAS IN EUROPE?

-The Christmas markets in Europe are envied by the rest of the world; the snow, the magic, the traditions are so well published.
+The Christmas markets in Europe are envied by the rest of the world; the winter based activities, the magic and the traditions are so well published.
 Below you will find first hand experiences for some of the best destinations in Europe for Christmas.

 WHERE IS THE BEST CHRISTMAS IN EUROPE?